 Amemiya lingers on long shots too long for them to feel normal, instead, they communicate anxiety, you constantly are waiting for something to happen that will break the mundanity.
 Lighting is oversaturated during the daytimes to convey the crushing heat of the summer, and at night is subdued with fog and the monsters are constantly shown looming in the distance over the heroes.
 In the first episode, a radio playing is placed in between scenes to shift the tone.
 It bears so much similarity to Neon Genesis Evangelion, it's unsurprising the director is a Gainax veteran.
 No doubt, SSSS.Gridman's greatest strength is the tone, it balances the mundane life of high school students with the dread of a Kaiju attack.
 Eventually, when the Kaiju do attack, it is equally satisfying to watch play out.
 The three main characters are together in Rikka’s family store when the first Kaiju begins wreaking havoc on the city, forcing Yuta to work with Gridman fight off the monsters in giant robot form.
 Together they create the Gridman Alliance, dedicated to defeating any Kaiju that threatens their city.

-Animation is fluid, characters are incredibly expressive, the camera work is dynamic and it keeps the action exciting, even the CGI used during many of the fight scenes is superb.
+Animation is fluid, characters are incredibly expressive, storyboards are filled with detail, shots are excellently framed.
+The camera work is dynamic making the action always exciting and even the CGI used during many of the fight scenes is superb.
 The sound design is especially amazing at giving audio feedback during these scenes, a vehicle being crushed, the ground crumbling under a monster, and all of the attacks sound so visceral and lifelike.
 From time to time the show's incredible opening is used as background music in fights, and this would typically grow tiresome but because the song is so good and relevant to the story it never bothered me.
 At times the monster's movements look janky, but it never feels unintentional, watching old tokusatsu series shows that this is how the monster/giant robot fights looked, they move in ways that make it seem as though someone is inside a suit navigating them.
 2D animation could never have achieved the authenticity of the monsters they were aiming for here.
 Not every scene is exploding with action, but even when the pace slows down, the directing and intruiging storyboarding are still visually arresting.
 One qualm I would bring up is the overabundance of fanservice placed at awkward moments, this thankfully only happened in certain episodes around the midpoint of the show.
 All around, this show is incredibly faithful to the original series, visually, audibly, and narratively.

 The story is at times too standard to the genre and could have used more originality rather than reliance on the source material.
 It delivers it's story beats confidently and plenty self-aware of the nostalgia it's evoking, but the times it updates the script to a modern audience are worthwhile.
 Important information is shown to us rather than told, a characters motivation is never told to us before it is shown, a twist never comes that wasn’t foreshadowed heavily.
 This showing rather than telling comes across the most in Akane Shinjou's scenes, a classmate of Yuta’s.
 She offers the most exciting writing in the show.
 In the first episode alone, her scenes convey more fear than any of the Kaiju scenes.
 She’s subtle with her dark side and when she gets her quiet moments of angry reflection you get to see how bitter she is.
 Her psychotic tendencies and lack of care for others are made all the more frightening by how much power she proves to have.